ABerry057/js-sotf/README.md

 Our original plan was to "plug and play" with the scripts that Andrew Goldstone used for his [topic modelling of the *PMLA*](https://agoldst.github.io/dfr-browser/demo/).
 This project is based on the [JSTOR Data for Research service](https://www.jstor.org/dfr/) (DfR).
 It turns out that since the development of that set of scripts, DfR has changed the way in which they deliver their data, so we found, modified, and created several scripts (all found in this repository) that work with DfR data as it is currently (May, 2020) delivered.

 We requested the full data for the full run of *AJS Review*.
 This required filling out a form and then agreeing to certain licensing restrictions for the data (e.g., we cannot redistribute it).
 Once we agreed, we were sent a link to download a zipped file.
 When extracted, the file unpacks into five folders: metadata; ngram1; ngram2; ngram3; and ocr.
-The metadata folder contains xml files; the others are text files.
+The metadata folder contains XML files; the others are text files.
 The names of all the files are, fortunately, identical other than their extension or ending (e.g., journal-article-10.2307.1486231.xml; journal-article-10.2307.1486231.ngram1.txt; journal-article-10.2307.1486231.txt).
 All the files that share a particular id are a single research article, book review, or something else (called "miscellaneous," e.g., front matter) - the metadata xml files helpfully indicates which of these three types it is.

 Ngram files consist of a list of words and the number of times that each word appears in the file, sorted by frequency and, within frequency, alphabetically.